 “The disasters of delaying care are more real than viral exposure at this time,” says Amanda Young, MD, Medical Director of Hospital Based Services and Emergency Medicine at Porter Medical Center.
 “During this pandemic, I have seen ruptured appendices, advanced heart damage due to the delay in coming in for a heart attack, skin infections that need surgery, bowel infections that have invaded the bloodstream, and even an infected ingrown toe nail that was in jeopardy of amputation.
 These are the things that keep me up at night.”

-At UVM Health Network - Elizabethtown Community Hospital, the emergency department is finding the same reluctance from patients in need of care, says David W. Clauss, MD, head of the ED at Elizabethtown Community Hospital and its Ticonderoga Campus.
-He adds that experience has shown hospitals are safe.
+At Elizabethtown Community Hospital, the emergency department is finding the same reluctance from patients in need of care.
+“We are very concerned about community health, and to respond we have put processes in place to minimize potential risk of exposure – and any small risk far outweighs the risk of delaying care for these medical conditions,” says David W. Clauss, MD, head of the Emergency Department at Elizabethtown Community Hospital and its Ticonderoga Campus.

 - All employees arriving for work are screened with health questions and a temperature check.
 Any employees that screen positively are sent home.